Mikhail (Michael) Filipchuk

 Is there anything that you do now at work that you don’t think would come as easily if you hadn’t attended 42?

 I would say that definitely interacting with people is one of the core things.
-Most of the time when you solve a problem you can’t do it only for yourself, you need to read other people’s code, understand their solutions and style, explain well enough your decisions and that is part of the 42 program.
-Mostly, like the other part of it, I was able to think in purely logical terms for quite some time without much effort, and that is a prereq for any engineer when it comes to problem-solving, without this habit I wouldn’t be good enough.
+Most of the time when you solve a problem you can’t do it only for yourself.
+You need to read other people’s code, understand their solutions and style, explain well enough your decisions and that is part of the 42 program.
+Mostly, like the other part of it, I was able to think in purely logical terms for quite some time without much effort.
+That is a prereq for any engineer when it comes to problem-solving.
+Without this habit I wouldn’t be good enough.
 One bootcamp for 2 or 3 months won’t give you the right mindset to perform your tasks.
 42 promotes learning skills, and you need to constantly learn or you are out, and that is how my current job is as well.

 How did you get your foot in the door where you work?